Origins of the UV/X-ray Relation in Arakelian 120: Reprocessing of hot Compton plus intrinsic variability of warm Compton

 The accretion models used here associate the soft X-ray component with the high energy emission of an optically thick, warm Comptonisation region: a part of the accretion disc where thermalisation is incomplete.
 This same component extends down to the UV in this model, so the UV and soft X-rays are connected.
 We assume here that the entire warm Compton emission follows the variability of the soft X-ray component, i.e. that this emission varies with fixed electron temperature and spectral index, contributing soft X-ray variability directly into the UVM2 band.
 This intrinsic disc emission is not predicted by the thin disc equations, but neither is the incomplete thermalisation required to form this warm Compton spectrum.
 We assume both arise from changes in the disc structure triggered by either the radiation pressure instability and/or atomic opacities (\citealt{JB20}).

 We also include the hard X-ray reprocessing as well, reverting back to the expected hard X-ray scale height of $h_x=10$, which predicts only low level UV flux variability from hard X-ray reprocessing (see Fig.~\ref{fig:model_predictions_CARMA_HX}).
 We do not include the reprocessing of the soft Compton source on the outer disc, as the flat-disc geometry means that the outer disc subtends a very small solid angle to the soft Compton section of the disc.
-The results of this are shown in Fig.~\ref{fig:reprocessing_largevariablehard_flatsoft_flatdisc_LCs}.
+We refer to this model as \textbf{HX10+WC}.
+The results of this are shown in Fig.~\ref{fig:reprocessing_largevariablehard_flatsoft_flatdisc_LCs}, where we find the modeled light curve to have an rms error with respect to the observed of $9\times 10^{-2}$.

 We see that this matches the amplitude of longer timescale variation of UVM2, but again predicts too much fast variability.
 This can be seen in the CCFs as well.
 The simulation now matches quite well to the overall amplitude and width of the observed CCF, but has a narrower core, showing that the $4$~day timescale characteristic of the warm Compton component is too prominent (see the ACF in Fig~\ref{fig:U_UVM2_SX_HX_COMPS_CCFs}).